 An article in HR Technologist offers a concise overview of the many benefits an employee pulse survey delivers.
 It noted that employee pulse surveys:

-- Provide a real-time view of engagement, so you have a fast, accurate understanding of your organization
+- Provide a real-time view of engagement, so you have a fast, accurate understanding of your organization and company culture

 - Require less than 10 questions, making them easier and faster for employees to complete